d-Rickyy-b/certstream-server-go/README.md

 The server requires you to send a ping message at least every 60 seconds (it's recommended to use an interval of 30s for pings).
 If the server did not receive a ping message for more than this time, the server will disconnect you.
 The server will **not** send out ping messages to your client.

 ### Example
-To receive a live example of any of the endpoints, just send a HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
+To receive a live example of any of the endpoints, just send an HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
 So for example `/full-stream/example.json`.
 This example shows the lite format of a certificate update.

 ```json
 {